DefenderOfBasic/notebook/source/content/Projects/🪞 White Mirror - Reading Guide.md

 **Other folks actively reviewing the book alongside us:**

+🙏 = I want them to but they haven't fully committed (yet)

 - Michael Garfield (see his [first answer here](https://substack.com/@michaelgarfield/note/c-143172239?utm_source=notes-share-action&r=2v2evb) )
 - Suntzoogway (https://substack.com/@suntzoogway)
+- 🙏 Rebel Epistemographer (https://rebelepistemographer.substack.com/about) - retired professor friend
+- 🙏

 Author of the book is also actively watching this, so they may weigh in or share their favorite responses etc!